-And that’s why they need for digital identities is more than ever.
-Why?
+And that’s why the need for digital identities is more than ever.
 Well, no matter how secured the online platforms claim to be, there seems to be an overwhelming number of identity thefts in every case.

-From the moment you disclose your personal information, they get stored in multiple databases.
+From the moment you disclose your personal information, it gets stored in multiple databases.
 And these databases aren’t secured from hackers.
 More so, platforms now use our data without our consent.
 Additionally, these platforms also sell your information to advertisement clients.